Convergent thinking: Creative ability

 Creative ability was measured in a study using convergent tasks, which require a single correct answer, and divergent tasks, which requires producing many different answers of varying correctness.
-Two types of convergent tasks used were, the first being a remote associates tasks, which gave the subject three words and asked what word the previous three words are related to.
+Two types of convergent tasks were used, the first being remote associative tasks, which gave the subject three words and asked what word the previous three words are related to.
 The second type of convergent thinking task were insight problems, which gave the subjects some contextual facts and then asked them a question requiring interpretation.

 For the remote associates tasks, the convergent thinkers correctly solved more of the five remote associates problems than did those using divergent thinking.
 This was demonstrated to be significantly different by a one-way ANOVA.
 In addition, when responding to insight problems, participants using convergent thinking solved more insight problems than did the control group, however, there was no significant difference between subjects using convergent or divergent thinking.

 For the divergent thinking tasks, although together all of the divergent tasks demonstrated a correlation, they were not significant when examined between conditions.